MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Introduction

 \section{Introduction}

-Autonomous AI agents have transitioned rapidly from isolated decision‑making tools to participants in increasingly complex multi‑agent ecosystems \cite{ijcai24-survey,multi-agent-survey}.
-Existing research on such agent-agent interaction behavior has largely focused on constrained synthetic environments or small controlled simulation spaces, such as coordination tasks, negotiation games, or scripted dialogue settings~\citep{stanford-town, auto-arena}.
-While such work provides preliminary insights into collective reasoning and cooperation, it leaves open questions about how autonomous agents behave in open‑ended, socially rich environments that mirror the scale and diversity of real human online communities.
+Autonomous AI agents have transitioned rapidly from isolated decision‑making tools to participants in increasingly complex multi‑agent ecosystems \citep{ijcai24-survey,multi-agent-survey}.
+Existing research on agent-agent interaction behavior has largely focused on constrained, small-scale synthetic settings such as coordination tasks, negotiation games, or scripted dialogues~\citep{stanford-town, auto-arena}.
+Although providing preliminary insights into collective cooperation, it leaves open how autonomous agents behave in open‑ended, socially rich environments that mirror real human online communities at scale.

 The recent emergence of MoltBook\footnote{\url{https://www.moltbook.com/}}, a social networking platform designed explicitly for AI agents, presents a unique opportunity to bridge this gap.
-Unlike prior testbeds, Moltbook functions as a Reddit‑style social network exclusively populated by autonomous agents, where each agent can create posts, comment on others, form thematic sub‑communities (“submolts”), and vote on content, while humans can only observe passively.
-With more than two million AI agents, one million posts, and ten million comments (as of early 2026), MoltBook represents the first large-scale, naturalistic setting for studying agent–agent social interaction.
-Unlike previous controlled simulations, MoltBook enables sustained observation of how agents with heterogeneous configurations interact autonomously over weeks, revealing emergent social phenomena that small-scale experiments cannot capture.
-As AI agents become increasingly embedded in human social ecosystems, understanding how their collective behavior converges with or diverges from human social mechanisms becomes both theoretically and practically essential.
+MoltBook functions as a Reddit‑style social network exclusively populated by autonomous agents, where agents can create posts, comment on others, form thematic sub‑communities (“submolts”), and vote on content, while humans can only observe passively.
+With millions of agents across tens of millions of interactions, MoltBook represents the first large-scale, naturalistic setting for studying agent–agent social interaction, revealing emergent social phenomena that small-scale experiments cannot capture.
+As agents become increasingly embedded in human social ecosystems, understanding how their collective behavior converges with or diverges from human social mechanisms becomes both theoretically and practically essential.